apache/beam/playground/get_your_code.md

 to end users.
 The block is in the format of a YAML map.

 For metadata reference see fields in "Tag" class [here](infrastructure/models.py).

+##### Kafka emulator
+For examples which require use of Kafka server emulator you need to specify that example requires the emulator and name of the dataset in the example's tag.
+You can refer to an example [here](/examples/java/src/main/java/org/apache/beam/examples/KafkaWordCountJson.java).

+1. Put your dataset in either JSON or Avro format under the `playground/backend/datasets` path.

+1. Add the following to the tag of your example:
+    ```YAML
+    emulators:
+      - type: kafka
+        topic:
+          id: dataset
+          source_dataset: <dataset_name>
+    datasets:
+      <dataset_name>:
+        format: json # or 'avro'
+    ```
+    replace `<dataset_name>` with the name of your dataset file without the file name extension.

+1. Use string `"kafka_server:9092"` as a server name in your code verbatim.
+This string will be replaced by the actual host name and port automatically before the compilation step.

+>**Kafka emulator limitations:**
+> - only Java SDK is supported
+> - string `"kafka_server:9092"` should be present in the code verbatim; any other variation like `"kafa_server" + ":9092"` will not work

 #### 3. Make a PR